Skip to main content

 11. Customer Total Spent

-The total amount of money that the customer has spent across their order history.
-(Number)
+• Description: The total amount spent by the customer across all their orders.

 Related Articles